Spiced Apple Pear Loaf

 - In a separate medium sized bowl, combine the flour, baking soda, cinnamon, nutmeg and salt.

 - Fold the dry ingredients into the wet, and combine until everything is just combined.
-Do not overmix.
-It will seem dry, but that's okay.
+Do not over mix.
+It will seem dry, but that's okay, the fruit is going to add more liquid.

 - Use a spoon or small offset spatula to spread the batter in the loaf pan.
 Make sure it reaches all the corners.

-- Bake for 55-65 minutes, or until golden brown on top and knife inserted into the middle comes out clean.
+- Bake for 55-65 minutes, or until golden brown on top and knife/toothpick inserted into the middle comes out clean.

 - Let cool for at least 10 minutes in the loaf pan.